guuhx97/fastfeet/README.md

 ## 👨🏼‍💻 Projeto

-Fastfeet is an application that aims to perform delivery management.
-It was the challenge of class 10 of the bootcamp given by Rocketseat.
-At the time of developing this application, it is no longer a final bootcamp challenge.
+Fastfeet is an application for managing deliveries.
+It is possible to register recipients, couriers and parcels.
+This is the ultimate challenge for the GoStack 10.0 bootcamp.
+This application is being developed during the bootcamp.

 ## 📝 Licença